 Congratulations to David Mahler for achieving Level II and to Sally Street and Reagan Gage for earning Level 1.

-The Earth Native Wilderness School hosted a Track and Sign Certification in Austin, Texas on June 27 – June 28, 2015.
-We saw the tracks of 30 species,…
+The Earth Native Wilderness School organized a Track and Sign Certification in and around Austin Texas from May 27-28, 2017.
+We saw the tracks of 30 species, including 16 mammals, 5…